rsksmart/rif-relay/docs/launching_enveloping.md

 In order to run an Enveloping instance in Regtest:

 1. On the jsrelay directory `npx webpack`
-2. On the root directory run `node dist/src/cli/commands/enveloping.js start --network http://localhost:4444/`.
+2. On the root directory run `node dist/src/cli/commands/enveloping.js boot-test --network http://localhost:4444/`.
 (With localhost:4444 a port to an RSK regtest node).
 3. For checking if it's working, run `curl http://localhost:8090/getaddr`

 ## Deploy contracts on testnet